pouyapez/pouyapez.github.io/index.md

         </td>
         <td>
           <p class="text right-align text-large add-top-margin" style="width:100%;">
-Optimal tradeoff between source and state distortions over a Gaussian channel using single and hybrid digital analog codes Pouya Pezeshkpour, Hamid Behroozi
+            Optimal tradeoff between source and state distortions over a Gaussian channel using single and hybrid digital analog codes<br>
-IST'2014
+            Pouya Pezeshkpour, Hamid Behroozi<br>
+            IST'2014<br>
             In this paper, the problem of transmitting an analog Gaussian source over an additive white Gaussian noise (AWGN) channel in the presence of a Gaussian interference known only at the transmitter is investigated.
 Our goal is to estimate both the analog source and the channel state at the receiver simultaneously.
 In this work, we present different transmission schemes based on joint source-channel coding.
-We study hybrid digital-analog (HDA) joint source-channel coding schemes and analyze the region of (mean-squared error) distortion pairs (in estimating the source and the state) that are simultaneously achievable.
+We study hybrid digital-analog (HDA) joint source-channel coding schemes and analyze the region of (mean-squared error) distortion pairs (in estimating the source and the state) that are simultaneously achievable.<br>
 PDF
           </p>
         </td>